vaiish371/tp/docs/UserGuide.md

 ### 2.4.7 Editing an Assignment Name: `edit assignment name`

-This command allows you to edit the assignment name of an existing assignment
+Edits the assignment name of an existing assignment

 Format: `edit assignment name /a OLD_ASSIGNMENT_NAME /n NEW_ASSIGNMENT_NAME`